PeterSalnikov/as1/README.md

-# CMPT 433 Sample Assignment Build Structure
+# CMPT 433 Assignment 1: Der-Finger-Poken, Der-Lighten-Blinken

-This is a working project that you can use as the basis for your assignments.
+'Bop-it'-style joystick game which measures the reaction time of a user pressing a joystick in the correct direction, Using a joystick Zencape attachment on a BeagleBone

 ## Sturcture